Our Services

 • Lesion removal.

-If your condition requires referral to a specialist, the SHC clinician will assist you to identify an appropriate specialist and provide a referral if needed.
+If your condition requires referral to a specialist, our clinicians will assist you to identify an appropriate specialist and provide a referral if needed.

 Billing and Payment